atishp568/VirtualAssistant_Project/README.md

 To run this program you will require a bunch of API keys.
 Register your API key by clicking the following links<br/>

 Wolframalpha<br/>
-News API
+News API<br/>
 Openai API

 # Future Improvements
-GUI can be made more attractive to look at and functional More functionalities can be added
+GUI can be made more attractive to look at and functional<br/>
+More functionalities can be added